I’m not anti-aging,

 I asked myself: Is there a reason we can’t just take care of our bodies lovingly, no matter how old we are?

 Can we ever be not against- or pro-something, but seeing and accepting the things the way they are?

 Can we be fully alive and enjoy being to the best of our abilities and physical capabilities?

 Why can we enjoy the beauty of Fall, but the same season in our lives frightens and causes panic?
 Fall is a colorful and exuberant time.
 When fall comes, we aren’t frantically running to spray-paint color-changing leaves. 🤣 Instead, we’re enjoying the show.

 Majestic fall with everchanging colors, intoxicating fragrance, mature beauty captivates and comforts.
 So, shall we experience this colorful exuberance of life?
 We better.
 Because just like leaves, we all will fall.

-Anti-aging is a clever ploy to profit from us by feeding our fears and insecurities.
+The way I see it, Anti-aging is a clever ploy to profit from us by feeding our fears and insecurities.